XiaoSong9905/CUDA-Optimization-Guide/README.md

 # Other common use optimization techniques that not included as part of programmodel / memory model
 CommonOptimizationTechniques.md

+# Computation capacity of each generation GPU
+ComputationCapacity.md

 # Cases that refer to the above optimization techniques and show how those optimization techniques can be applied to real applications.
 Cases.md

+# Overview of what library NVIDIA provide and functionality of each library
+Library.md
 ```